Edited by: Keri Stooksbury

 Further, you can sign up for e-Rewards to earn even more miles from answering surveys.
-Sign up for an account and you’ll earn Opinion Points for each survey you complete.
-These points can then be transferred to Flying Blue miles at the following rates:
+Sign up for an account and you’ll earn 250 Flying Blue miles when you complete your first survey.

 Finally, you can purchase Flying Blue miles from its partner, Points.com.
-However, we only recommend doing this when you need to quickly top-up your points balance for a specific award ticket.
+However, we only recommend doing this when you need to quickly top-up your miles balance for a specific award ticket.

-Flying Blue frequently offers points bonuses on purchases, so try and buy during these sales if you need to buy miles.
-You’ll come out ahead if you manage to buy points at a lower cost than their redemption value, which more often happens when redeeming for premium cabins awards.
+Flying Blue frequently offers miles bonuses on purchases, so try and buy during these sales if you need to buy miles.
+You’ll come out ahead if you manage to buy miles at a lower cost than their redemption value, which more often happens when redeeming for premium cabins awards.

 As you can see, there are plenty of ways to earn Flying Blue miles relatively quickly.
 We recommend starting with credit cards and using Flying Blue’s large number of partners when planning future travel to earn even more miles.

 Once your account is stocked with miles, check out our guide to the best Flying Blue redemptions.
 We’ll show you how to book everything from low-cost tickets in economy class to luxurious business class tickets — all for free.